Spinach and Basil Stuffed Shells with Creamy Fontina Sauce

 5 from 1 vote

-Summer Stuffed Shells with Creamy Fontina Sauce
+Spinach and Basil Stuffed Shells with Creamy Fontina Sauce

-Baked stuffed shells filled with a delicious mix of Swiss chard, fresh basil and ricotta cheese, nestled under a blanket of bubbling, creamy fontina sauce.
+Baked stuffed shells filled with a delicious mix of spinach, fresh basil and ricotta cheese, nestled under a blanket of bubbling, creamy fontina sauce.
 This is a rich and decadent dish that also happens to be packed with our favorite early summer vegetables.
 Best eaten outside, with simple roasted tomatoes and crisp white wine.

 Prep Time30 minutes